svenvc/docs/zinc/zinc-websockets-paper.md

           self crLog: 'Connection close, cleaning up'.
           self unregister: webSocket ]

-Distrubuting the message is as simple as (ignoring some details):
+Distributing the message is as simple as iterating over each client (ignoring some details):

     ZnWebSocketChatroomHandler>>distributeMessage: message
       clientWebSockets do: [ :each |